dwyl/product-owner-guide/readme.md

 ### User Stories

-A user story is a phrase which describes the what, why and who is it for of each issue.
+A user story is a phrase which describes the what (you want to do), the who (the issue is for) and the why (why should this be done).
 To write one complete the following three starters:

 **As...** a team member - **WHO** <br>
 **I want to...** see a user story on every issue I read  - **WHAT** <br>